Antonio-LGGF/aws-data-devops-001/README.md

 ## 🚀 Serverless Data Pipeline on AWS

 This project showcases a fully automated, event-driven ETL pipeline built with AWS services and Terraform.
-It highlights key DataOps and DevOps principles:
+It highlights key DataOps and DevOps principles :

 - ✅ Infrastructure provisioned entirely with **Terraform**
 - ✅ Event-driven flow: **S3 → Lambda → Step Functions → Glue**